othema/termaudio/README.md

 ## Install
 ### Ubuntu/Debian Install
 * Go to [releases](https://github.com/othema/termaudio/releases/) tab and download latest version.
-* Open your terminal and run `chmod +x termaudio`.
-* To run the app, enter `./termaudio` in your terminal and termaudio will open.
+* Open a terminal and enter `./termaudio`.
+Termaudio will then open.

 ## Runtime Dependencies
 * `mpv` for streaming through `youtube-dl`